ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 We choose to reject this disambiguation to keep the design simple and prevent any confusion about what is in scope.
 This position is conservative, and can be relaxed in the future if more flexibility appears worthwhile.
+This choice follows the `Lexical Scoping Principle <https://github.com/ghc-proposals/ghc-proposals/blob/8ad4daecc849f435af49767864b8e61b174bf252/principles.rst#221lexical-scoping-principle-lsp>`_.

 A positive consequence of the current design is that if a program is accepted with ``ExplicitLevelImports``, it will be accepted after erasing all